worldline/angular-training/docs/src/forms/README.md

 - Has at least one non-alphanumeric character (regex `/^.*\W+.*$/`)
 - Minimum length of 8 characters

+You can use the `test` method on each pattern and pass it the value of the control to check if the pattern exists in it.

 Put that validator in `app/utils` and name it `password.validator.ts`.

+::: details Help
 Here is its basic implementation:

 ```ts
 export function password(): ValidatorFn {